AngellXR/xrshowcase/README.md

-# AngellXR is fully dedicated to the open source Metaverse.
+# AngellXR is fully dedicated to the open Metaverse.
 ### https://xrshowcase.xyz
 We seek to lift up other XR creators and guide the community towards open access for all.
 XRShowcase is the first open product we've launched, intended to link-to and showcase other XR creations.